Undergraduate Degrees in the UK

 International undergraduate applications to all UK universities are managed by UCAS (Universities and Colleges Admissions Service) and, as an official UCAS centre, SI-UK’s professional university consultants can guide you through the entire university application process.

 How long do undergraduate degrees last?

-For a first degree, most international and EU students study a three-year undergraduate bachelor's degree, featuring a combination of seminars, workshops and lectures made up of different modules.
+For a first degree, most international students study a three-year undergraduate bachelor's degree, featuring a combination of seminars, workshops and lectures made up of different modules.
 Certain modules are optional, and as such students can tailor study to what they are most interested in.

-Some undergraduate degrees, such as a science and engineering, can take up to four years to complete, while the introduction of fast-track 2-year degrees enable students to complete their undergraduate course and find a job much quicker.
+Some undergraduate degrees, such as a science and engineering, can take up to four years to complete, whilst the introduction of fast-track 2-year degrees enable students to complete their undergraduate course and find a job much quicker.

 Types of undergraduate degree

 In addition to the standard 3-year undergraduate degree, a joint or dual-honours undergraduate degree will see students split their time across two different courses, meaning a larger choice of modules and increased job options after you graduate.

 A sandwich course will last four years and involve spending one year at a work placement related to your field of study.